AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-10-poultry-and-poultry-products-inspection/frontmatter.md

 471. Safe Meat and Poultry Inspection Panel.

 472. Interstate shipment of poultry inspected by Federal and State agencies for certain small establishments.

+473. Grants for improvements to meat and poultry facilities to allow for interstate shipment.